BIGJRA/BIGJRA.github.io/rejuv.md

 | **Bronzong** | 4        |
 | **Wynaut**   | 2        |

-After the conversation, we’ll have control in the caves.
+After the conversation, we'll have control in the caves.
 Grab the hidden *Yellow Shard, Blue Shard.*

-Head east and choose which character to go with - this one doesn’t affect your future quite yet.
+Head east and choose which character to go with - this one doesn't affect your future quite yet.
 Grab the hidden *Max Repel* abovve, then head down your ladder and in.

-You’ll have another choice to make in each room - this time about whether to expose that you saw Flora earlier either to her, Florin, or Erin.
+You'll have another choice to make in each room - this time about whether to expose that you saw Flora earlier either to her, Florin, or Erin.
 Again neither of these choices will force you into a bad ending quite yet, but will affect your gym leader fight for this chapter.

-Head outside, and as you’re walking, the cave will change.
+Head outside, and as you're walking, the cave will change.
 Head upstairs and watch whatever scene you got based on your choices.
 Head down the left ladder and cross the new bridge here.
 Hidden is a *Dusk Stone.*
 Down the right ladder there is a hidden *Blue Shard.*